-- 29. Through the Chief Minister's DepartmentOffice of the Chief Executive, the Council of Ministers will provide a copy of the Part A agenda to the Head of ScrutinyCommittees and Panels Section of the States Greffe before the meeting of the Council of Ministers. - 30.
-The Head of ScrutinyAssistant Greffier (Committees and Panels) will arrange circulation of this agenda to all Members of the Chairmen's Committee Scrutiny Liaison Committee and to the Scrutiny OfficerCommittee and Panel Officers. - 31.
-The Part A agenda will not be circulated to or discussed with anyone other than members of the Scrutiny Panels/PAC, and States Greffecturiny Office staff. - 32.
-Via the Head of Scrutiny, any Chairman may request a copy of all Mmaterial that was provided to the Council of Ministers as part of the Part B agenda items will be made available digitally to the relevant relating to their Panel/PAC within one working day of the respective Council of Ministers meetingremit that was provided to the Council of Ministers as part of the Part B agenda items.
-There is a presumption that such material will be released to the Chairman by the Council of Ministers for consideration by the relevant Panel/PAC.
-If the Council of Ministers considers the material to be of a particularly sensitive or commercial nature, or if there are exceptional circumstances surrounding the release of information, those circumstances will be communicated to the relevant ChairmanChair by the Council of Ministers (or designated Minister), through the official designated liaison channelsvia the Head of Scrutiny in the first instance. - 33.
-Requested Part B material will be forwarded promptly to the Head of Scrutiny following the relevant meeting of the Council of Ministers, for subsequent distribution to the relevant Chairman.
+29. Through the Office of the Chief Executive, the Council of Ministers will provide a copy of the Part A agenda to the Committees and Panels Section of the States Greffe before the meeting of the Council of Ministers.

+- 30. The Assistant Greffier (Committees and Panels) will arrange circulation of this agenda to all Members of the Scrutiny Liaison Committee and to the Committee and Panel Officers. - 31.
+The Part A agenda will not be circulated to or discussed with anyone other than members of the Scrutiny Panels/PAC, and States Greffe staff. - 32.
+Material that was provided to the Council of Ministers as part of the Part B agenda items will be made available digitally to the relevant Panel/PAC within one working day of the respective Council of Ministers meeting.
+If the Council of Ministers considers the material to be of a particularly sensitive or commercial nature, or if there are exceptional circumstances surrounding the release of information, those circumstances will be communicated to the relevant Chair by the Council of Ministers (or designated Minister), through the official designated liaison channels. - 33.
 All Part B material will be treated as confidential by Panels/PAC until the relevant Minister determines otherwise.
 Confidential information should be clearly marked by the Executive in accordance with paragraph 44 of this Protocol. - 34.
-The Council of Ministers will be informed as required, through the designated liaison channels, of which Panels/PAC are in receipt of In the event that another Panel/PAC wishes to be provided with a copy of the same Part B material., the Chairman of that Panel/PAC will also need to submit a request to the relevant Minister via the Head of Scrutiny.
-There will be a presumption that athe Minister will agree the release of the material under confidential cover to any Panel/PAC, but the Scrutiny Liaison Committee will be mindful to ensure that such provision of confidential information is justified in its relevance to related to remits and work programmes.
-Any exceptional circumstances which might surround the release of information will be explained to a relevant the Chairman Chair or the Scrutiny Liaison Committee through the official liaison channels who requested the information, via the Head of Scrutiny in the first instance.

-35. The Council of Ministers will consider providing Panel/PAC Chairmen Chairs with relevant items of Part B minutes of Council of Ministers meetings upon request, in accordance with the process and criteria established for Part B reports.
+The Council of Ministers will be informed as required, through the designated liaison channels, of which Panels/PAC are in receipt of Part B material.
+There will be a presumption that a Minister will agree the release of the material under confidential cover to any Panel/PAC, but the Scrutiny Liaison Committee will be mindful to ensure that such provision of confidential information is justified in its relevance to related to remits and work programmes.
+Any exceptional circumstances which might surround the release of information will be explained to a relevant Chair or the Scrutiny Liaison Committee through the official liaison channels in the first instance. - 35.
+The Council of Ministers will consider providing Panel/PAC Chairs with relevant items of Part B minutes of Council of Ministers meetings upon request, in accordance with the process and criteria established for Part B reports.